 Given that Harry Potter fans are pretty hardcore, it’s safe to say that attendance and lively in-class discussion would be unparalleled to most other classes.
 There’s also a guarantee of generation after generation of students with a profound love for Harry Potter who will continue to flow through the U of S.

-Image: Paige Sutherland
+Graphic and text: Paige Sutherland